James Nyamweya: Training levy

 On the other hand, the critical area of industrial training required legal instruments to govern training at the workplace, conditions of apprenticeship, and the training levy fund.
 Since in Kenya the training levy fund is industry specific, there were eleven separate funds to cater for, as a result each industry had to come up with its training levy order, which called for a rigorous legal drafting.
 Nyamweya made informed interventions and legal briefs, which assisted immensely in the development of comprehensive legal instruments.
 This work was even more challenging because each industry had unique requirements, which demanded submission of a separate draft.

-Nyamweya's enormous contribution in form of comparative analysis and research, owing to his distinguished legal background, led to the development of watertight instruments difficult to abuse.
-The minister attained this level of perfection by applying a participative approach in form of extensive consultations among tripartite partners.
-Nyamweya was exceptionally good at ensuring that each lay draft was clear on the spirit of the proposed Act, which enabled the Attorney General's chambers to finalize draft bills emanating from his ministry quicker.
+Nyamweya's contributions in comparative analysis and research led to the development of watertight instruments difficult to abuse.
+The minister applied a participative approach in form of consultations among tripartite partners.
+Nyamweya ensured each lay draft was clear on the spirit of the proposed Act, which enabled the Attorney General's chambers to finalize draft bills quicker.